 According to the Supervisory Board’s decision it is deemed rational to elect just one member to the Management Board.
 Managing director/CEO is responsible for the performance of company’s strategic areas.
 He concludes the contract of service.

 The basic salary, performance pay, severance pay, other payable benefits and reward systems of each member of the Management Board, as well as their significant characteristics are presented in a clear and unambiguous form on the issuer’s website and in the CGC report.
 The presented data are considered clear and unambiguous if they directly express the extent of the expenses to the issuer or the extent of the likely expenses as of the day of disclosure.

-The pay of a member of the Management Board is given to Managing Director/CEO.
+The member of the Board is remunerated according to the contract of service.
 The rate of pay of a member of the Management Board and the severance pay is set out in the contract of service and shall not be disclosed to the public under an agreement between the parties.
 The manager is entitled to receive a severance payment in the amount of 10 months’ remuneration of a member of the Management Board.

 Performance pay is paid to the members of the Management Board on an equal basis with the parent company’s administrative.
 The performance pay is distributed according to the basic salary and work performance and the performance pay of the members of the Management Board is approved by the Chairman of the Supervisory Board.
 80% of the performance pay is paid by quarter; the remaining 20% is paid after the results of the financial year have been determined.

 Management, incl.
 Managing Director/CEO is paid an annual bonus of 0.4% of the consolidated net profit (belonging to the owners of the Parent company) in total.
 The annual bonus is approved by the chairman of the Supervisory Board and is paid after the group’s annual statement has been audited.